davidlivingstone627-lang/First-day/README.md

 This is getting worrying.
 I have thirteen days at least to do 4am. today is Tuesday.
 Wednesday is no exception from screen readers and not yet 4am to begin thursday
+Friday is the remaining day, writing this at 11:28pm